 Williamstown began season 1997 with a draw at Traralgon, a win at Springvale and a two-point loss at home to Sandringham.
 Steady performances kept the Seagulls up with the leaders and, when they won the return game against Traralgon by 84 points, it seemed a finals spot was assured.
 With seven wins and a draw from the first 11 games it appeared only an almighty fade-out would prevent the 'Town's advancement.

 Four losses against eventual finalists followed and then the Seagulls had another draw, this time against Box Hill at Pt.
 Gellibrand.
 A loss at Frankston and a two-point win against North Ballarat completed the season and a sixth-placed finish, just one win and substantial percentage out of the final five.
 The reserves side, under coach Michael Boyd, also finished in sixth position.
 Boyd moved to Sydney at the end of the year and was replaced by Mick Baker.
-Tony Pastore, who had captained the side since 1994 and had given great service as both a defender and forward, played the last of his 189 games with the club.
+Tony Pastore, who had captained the side since 1994 and had given great service as both a defender and forward, played the last of his 189 senior games with the club.
 He transferred to Springvale in 1998.
-Another veteran, rover Saade Ghazi, won the club's Andy Taylor Memorial Trophy for best and fairest and the Ron James Memorial Trophy for most valuable player, which was a fitting reward for his consistent efforts.
+Another veteran, rover Saade Ghazi, won the club's Andy Taylor Memorial Trophy for best and fairest for the first time and the Ron James Memorial Trophy for most valuable player, which was a fitting reward for his consistent efforts.
 Phil O'Keefe again scored the most goals for Williamstown with 46 and won the Bert Hodge Memorial Trophy for leading goalkicker.
-Ron Johnson was awarded the Bill 'Darkie' Raffle Memorial Trophy for best clubman for the second time.
+Ron 'Hambone' Johnson was awarded the Bill 'Darkie' Raffle Memorial Trophy for best clubman for the second time.